midknight41/map-factory/README.md

 }
 */
 ```
 The flattening behaviour can also be turned off if desired.
+A transform can be used to manipulate the values yourself.

 ```js
 const mapper = createMapper();